BIPOC Design History

 I developed a design language that shares the philosophy of the course through aesthetics.

-I did this by using custom type by BIPOC creators such as Ancho and William.
+I did this by using custom typefaces such as Ancho and VTC Dubois, developed by BIPOC creators.
 The construction of both of these typefaces is deeply rooted in the cultures the course venerates through its curriculum.
 The flexible identity maintains room for expansion.

 WEB APPLICATION